eddie-energy/architecture/arc42/01-introduction-and-goals/index.md

 ## Business Goals

-There are 2 prime business goals:
+The prime business goals are:
 1. At the moment, an energy consumer may make use of services (e.g., visualizations, predictions) offered by their energy utility provider (e.g., Wiener Netze in Vienna).
-To do this, one can log in to the website of their utility provider and access the available services.
-The EDDIE framework aims at allowing consumers to access the services of any utility provider in the same or a different country.
-This will allow all utility providers to work and compete in a common energy market.
-1. The second goal of the EDDIE framework is to enable energy consumers to use services that are provided not only by utility providers but by any eligible party.
-An eligible party can be, e.g., individuals, organizations or research groups, with appropriate permission from consumers to access and process their energy data in order to generate value in a commercial or non-commercial context, e.g., by developing novel services.
+To do this, one can log in to the website of their utility provider and access the available services, e.g. to visualize the energy consumption of a past period.
+The EDDIE framework aims at allowing consumers to access the services that are provided not only by their utility provider but by any eligible party.
+An eligible party can be, e.g., individuals, organizations or research groups, with appropriate permission from consumers to access and process their energy data in order to generate value in a commercial or non-commercial context, e.g., by developing novel services. **Organizations with a particular interest in taking the role of the eligible party can be, e.g., Distribution System Operators (DSOs), Transmission System operators (TSOs), and Flexibility Service Providers (FSPs)**.

 ## Essential Features

 The essential features of the framework are:
 - Allowing the consumers to select who can process their data (to avoid privacy infringement).
-- Consolidating datasets that follow different structure/syntax/semantics (e.g., from consumers in different countries) into a unified format that allows uniform processing of all the data.
+- Consolidating datasets that follow different structures/syntax/semantics (e.g., from consumers in different countries) into a unified format that allows uniform processing of all the data.

 ## Essential Functional Requirements

 The essential functional requirements are listed below.
-A more elaborate description of the quality requirements can be found in [Section 10](/10-quality-requirements/).
+A more elaborate description of the quality requirements can be found in Section [Quality Requirements](../10-quality-requirements/index.md).
-- Decentralized: The energy data of a consumer must be shared only with eligible parties (i.e., entities that have the permission of the consumer).
-A central place that aggregates energy data from multiple consumers without their permission must not be used.
+- Decentralized: The energy data of a consumer shall be shared only with eligible parties (i.e., entities that have the permission of the consumer).
+A central place that aggregates energy data from multiple consumers without their permission shall not be used.
 - Scalable.
-The consumer must be able to share their data with multiple eligible parties.
-Moreover, an eligible party must be able to collect data from multiple consumers.
+The consumer shall be able to share their data with multiple eligible parties.
+Moreover, an eligible party shall be able to collect data from multiple consumers.
 - Extensible.
-The framework must be extensible so that adding compatibility with unsupported regions does not involve significant engineering/developing effort.
+The framework shall be extensible so that adding compatibility with unsupported regions does not involve significant engineering/developing effort.

 ## Quality Goals